Gogogab/gogogab-models/README.md

 ## How to use

-Add the following line to your `package.json` files `dependencies` section.
+Add the following line to your `package.json` file's `dependencies` section.
 `"gogogab-models": "git+ssh://git@github.com:Gogogab/gogogab-models.git#master"`

 ```javascript